Step By Step Bonavita Immersion Coffee Dripper Tutorial

 Last Words

-There are a lot of tutorials online for the Bonavita Immersion Coffee Dripper and each one is slightly different.
+There are many tutorials online for the Bonavita Immersion Coffee Dripper, and each one is slightly different.
 This speaks to how forgiving this brewing method is.
 I’ve made excellent coffee using different brew times and different grinds.
 I may or may not stir the coffee.
 You can also bypass the blooming step and just fill and stir.
 It all works.

-For over a decade I was loyal to the French Press brewing method.
-These days I prefer the Immersion Coffee Drippers.
-Cleaner tasting, easier cleanup, and just as rich.
+For over a decade, I was loyal to the French Press brewing method.
+These days, I prefer the Immersion Coffee Drippers.
+They are cleaner tasting, easier to clean, and just as rich.

 Resources